 II-33d: Shares of Dissertations Spanning Two Humanities Disciplines Completed in Various Secondary Humanities Disciplines, by Primary Humanities Discipline,* 2011–2013

-* As reported by author of dissertation.
+* Primary dissertation field is that reported by dissertation author.
 “Letters” encompasses English and American languages and literatures, as well as creative writing and comparative literature.

 ** Differs from the “other humanities” category used in standard Survey of Earned Doctorates publications in that it excludes philosophy, religion/religious studies, and Bible/biblical studies.